jedisct1/libsodium-doc/advanced/custom_rng.md

 It might also be used if a non-blocking random device is not available or not safe, but blocking would only be acceptable at initialization time.

-It can be enable with:
+It can be enabled with:

 ```
 randombytes_set_implementation(&randombytes_salsa20_implementation);